openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_grades.rst

 #.
 Click **Student Progress Page**.

-   The **Progress** page for the student displays a chart with the grade for each homework, lab, midterm, final, and any other assignment types in your course, and the total grade earned for the course to date.
+   The **Progress** page for the learner displays a chart with the grade for each homework, lab, midterm, final, and any other assignment types in your course, and the total grade earned for the course to date.
 The chart does not reflect any cohort or experiment group assignments.

    .. image:: ../../../shared/building_and_running_chapters/Images/Student_Progress.png
-    :alt: Progress page chart for a student: includes a column graph with the score acheived for each assignment
+    :alt: Progress page chart for a learner: includes a column graph with the score achieved for each assignment

    To learn more about a particular assignment, move the cursor onto the value in the chart.
 A brief description displays.